DIDSR/PIDA/README.md

 Nicholas Petrick

 # Acknowledgments
-We would like to express our gratitude to the developers of DICAugment [Descriptive Link Text](https://github.com/DIDSR/DICaugment) for their excellent work on the library, which served as the foundation for our PIDA.
-We also thank the open-source community for their contributions and feedback.
+We would like to express our gratitude to the developers of DICAugment [1](https://github.com/DIDSR/DICaugment) for their excellent work on the library, which served as the foundation for our PIDA.

+# Reference
+[1] McIntosh, J., et al. "DICaugment: A Python Package for 3D Medical Imaging Augmentation."
+Journal of Open Source Software 9.95 (2024): 6120